-attempts (e.g., Ochiai, Dee and Findlay, 2007, and Dee, 2009) could also be an important future research agenda alongside the outline-mapping efforts made in this study.
-In the context of Ochiai, Dee and Findlay (2007), for example, the criteria for sorting out the extent of liberalization in service trade under each of some 80 FTAs studied are quite wide-ranging, as below: Scope, MFN, MFN Exemption, National Treatment, Market Access, Local Presence, Domestic Regulations, Transparency, Recognition, Monopolies, Business Practices, Transfer and Payments, Denial of Benefits, Safeguard, Subsidies, Government Procurement, Ratchet Mechanism, Telecommunication, Financial Services (in terms of form of FTAs); and
+10 Detailed sector-wise analysis with more elaborated and multi-dimensional quantification attempts (e.g., Ochiai et al., 2007, and Dee, 2009) could also be an important future research agenda alongside the outline-mapping efforts made in this study.
+In the context of Ochiai et al., (2007), for example, the criteria for sorting out the extent of liberalization in service trade under each of some 80 FTAs studied are quite wide-ranging, as below: Scope, MFN, MFN Exemption, National Treatment, Market Access, Local Presence, Domestic Regulations, Transparency, Recognition, Monopolies, Business Practices, Transfer and Payments, Denial of Benefits, Safeguard, Subsidies, Government Procurement, Ratchet Mechanism, Telecommunication, Financial Services (in terms of form of FTAs); and Excluded Modes, Excluded Form, Sectoral Exclusions, Regional Measures, Land Acquisitions, Minority Affairs, and Number of Domestic Employees (in terms of contents of FTAs).
+Although appropriate selection of criteria and their scores for weighting is always a contentions issue, this sort of analytical effort with a more focus on recently forged FTAs involving ASEAN and East Asia should be a useful next step.